dotnet/AspNetCore.Docs/aspnetcore/blazor/blazor-server-ef-core.md

 :::code language="csharp" source="~/../blazor-samples/6.0/BlazorServerEFCoreSample/BlazorServerDbContextExample/Program.cs" id="snippet1":::

-The factory is injected into components and used to create new instances.
+The factory is injected into components and used to create new `DbContext` instances.

 In `Pages/Index.razor` of the [sample app](https://github.com/dotnet/blazor-samples/blob/main/6.0/BlazorServerEFCoreSample/BlazorServerDbContextExample/Pages/Index.razor), `IDbContextFactory<ContactContext>` is injected into the component: